-1. Purpose: You must consider what is the actual purpose to open a savings bank account, for example, if you are a student, then you don’t need a savings account where you have to maintain a high minimum balance.
+1. Purpose: You must consider what is the actual purpose of opening a savings bank account, for example, if you are a student, then you don’t need a savings account where you have to maintain a high minimum balance.

-3. Interest Rate: High-interest rate is also one of the important factors you should consider if you want to maintain a high deposit balance.
-But don’t go with the high-interest rate advertisement of some banks, all banks have almost similar interest rate up to Rs.1.00 Lac savings bank balance and all banks have the auto-sweep to FD facility above certain deposit balance.
+3. Interest Rate: A high-interest rate is also one of the important factors you should consider if you want to maintain a high deposit balance.
+But don’t go with the high-interest rate advertisement of some banks, all banks have almost similar interest rates up to Rs.1.00 Lac savings bank balance, and all banks have the auto-sweep to FD facility above a certain deposit balance.

 5. Technology: Today, in this era of digital banking, technology is the most important factor in choosing the best savings bank account.
 You should consider opening a savings bank account that has a very good mobile banking app and internet banking portal.